pace-thomson/UDP_Repeater_Service/README.md

 a way for the user to update the system's settings.
 The main form of the frontend is the form that displays statistical data, and holds the buttons that navigate to the other children forms of the GUI.
 Among those children are forms for settings reconfiguration and system log display.
 The GUI runs as a startup application when the user logs in.
 It is intended to run in the background and, as such, only runs out of the system tray.
 This GUI reports its' memory used to a user configured Prometheus endpoint.
-The GUI has local logs, which are stored in the Windows Event Log under: "UDP Packet Repeater" and source:
+The GUI has local logs in the Windows Event Log under: "UDP Packet Repeater" and source: "UDP_Repeater_Frontend".
-"UDP_Repeater_Frontend".
 Logs are also sent to a user-configured Loki endpoint with the source: "Frontend/GUI".

 ## Installer
 The installer for this application is a 2 part Wix-toolset bootstrapper.
 It first installs .NET Framework 4.7.2 and then runs the main installer for the actual UDP